simeoncloud/docs/reporting.md

 ## Q & A
 ### Can I make changes to the reports deployed by Simeon?
-Simeon will continually work to enhance reports.
-Pushing these report updates to your tenant will require us to delete the existing report and create a new copy.
-So, any changes you make to the report will be removed when the **Backfill Power BI job** is run with the option to **Reinstall/update Simeon reports** selected.
-If, by accident, you lose changes to your reports, we do take a copy of the report before reinstalling and can assist in recovering the old copy.
+Simeon continually enhances reports.
+Pushing these report updates to your tenant requires deleting the existing report and creating a new copy.
+So, any customizations you make to the report will be removed when the **Backfill Power BI job** is run with the option to **Reinstall/update Simeon reports** selected.
+If you accidentally lose changes to your reports, please contact support@simeoncloud.com.

 ### Can I use the dataset to build my own reports?
-Yes, please!
-If you build a report you think others might like, please let us know and we would be happy to spread the word!
+Yes!
+If you build a report you think others might benefit from, let us know.
+We are happy to spread the word!

 ### I don't have a Power BI Pro license; can I still see the workspace?
 Accessing a shared Power BI workspace requires at least a Power BI Pro license assigned to the user accessing the workspace.
 If you are unsure that you want to signup, Power BI offers several trial options.
-Also, keep in mind, a Power BI Pro license is included in the **Office E5 license**.
+Also, a Power BI Pro license is included in the **Office E5 license**.

 ### How do I reauthenticate Power BI with the SQL database?
-If, for any reason, the Power BI report has the error: "The data source SimeonSync is missing credentials and cannot be accessed."
+If the Power BI report has the error: "The data source SimeonSync is missing credentials and cannot be accessed."
 - Re-run the Simeon Report installer

-### Why does Simeon Sync dataset use Direct Query and the dataset for Baseline and Compliance use Import Connection?
+### Why does Simeon Sync dataset use Direct Query while the Baseline and Compliance dataset use Import Connection?
-The Baseline and Compliance report includes complicated calculations that are not supported with Direct Query.
+The Baseline and Compliance report includes complex calculations that are not supported with Direct Query.

 # Daily Summary Email
-Sends a daily digest of all changes made to your tenants, providing you an easy way to monitor your tenants.
+Sends a daily digest of all changes made to your tenants in the past 24 hours, providing you an easy way to monitor your tenants.